The Wax Factory Character Interviews

 4. Who’s the most important person in your life?

-Well I’m sure you can guess after the last question, that would be my girlfriend Melina.
-She’s my everything and she means the world to me.
-I’ve known her since sixth grade and we’ve been together since eighth grade when I asked her out on the bus during a field trip.
-Melina gets me, understands me and I’m so lucky to have her in my life and to be able to call her my girl.
-I’m not the jealous type so I know Melina has her guy friends and that’s fine and I totally trust her and I know I’m as important to her as she is to me.
-She truly is the most important person in my life and I think in a year or two I’d like to make her my wife.
+Well, I’m sure you can guess after the last question that would be my girlfriend, Melina.
+She’s my everything, and she means the world to me.
+I’ve known her since sixth grade, and we’ve been together since eighth grade, when I asked her out on the bus during a field trip.
+Melina gets me, understands me, and I’m so lucky to have her in my life and to be able to call her my girl.
+I’m not the jealous type, so I know Melina has her guy friends, and that’s fine, and I totally trust her, and I know I’m as important to her as she is to me.
+She truly is the most important person in my life, and I think in a year or two I’d like to make her my wife.

-5. If you were in a life or death situation how do you think you’d manage?
+5. If you were in a life-or-death situation, how do you think you’d manage?

-Wow that’s quite the question!(laughs).
+Wow, that’s quite the question! (laughs).
 Damn, uh, I’m not sure.
-I’d like to think I’d hold my own, step up and take initiative and I’d make the right decisions although I don’t know how I’d find myself in a life or death situation.
-I live a casual and calm life so I imagine it would really make me think and even take a toll on me but in the end I would put money on me managing well and doing my best to make the right decisions for myself and anyone else involved.
+I’d like to think I’d hold my own, step up and take initiative, and I’d make the right decisions, although I don’t know how I’d find myself in a life-or-death situation.
+I live a casual and calm life, so I imagine it would really make me think and even take a toll on me, but in the end, I would put money on my managing well and doing my best to make the right decisions for myself and anyone else involved.

 6. What’s something people would be surprised to know about you?